Student Loan Grace Periods:

 Should I start paying back my loans right away?

 This answer will be different for each individual.
 However, if you believe you will be eligible for Public Service Loan Forgiveness (PSLF), you might want to start making payments on your qualifying loans right away.
-The sooner you make your 120 qualifying consecutive payments, the sooner your remaining balance could be forgiven.
+The sooner you make your 120 qualifying payments, the sooner your remaining balance could be forgiven.

 If you’re concerned about your payment amount, you may consider income-driven repayment plans.
 To learn more about repayment plans, review the Repayment Plans Compared chart and the Federal Student Aid website.